Subhangi-G/kickstarter-analysis/README.md

 - Some limitations of this dataset.
-The number of campaigns for plays that have a very high goal amount (above 25,000) is very limited./ The dataset is spread over many years, and may not be evenly divided across the years.
-This affects the analysis of outcomes based on dates./
+The number of campaigns for plays that have a very high goal amount (above 25,000) is very limited.
+The dataset is spread over many years, and may not be evenly divided across the years.
+This affects the analysis of outcomes based on dates.
 The above analysis shows that May is the best month to launch a theatre fundraising campaign, but that's an average over all the years.
 The results may be different for an individiual year.
 The data may be incomplete.
 For example, only a count of a certain outcome may have been taken for some columns, say counting only successful campaigns in a certain year, or counting only cancelled plays from a country, or a goal bracket may have been left out for a region or a category or a year.